 - 1 Cup Coconut Milk

-- 1 Tbsp Chili Flakes (Of more if you like more kick)
+- 1 Tsp Chili Flakes (Optional, or more if you like more kick)

 - Shredded Coconut (garnish)